wdv4758h/pypy-extradoc/talk/pyconza2016/revdb/talk.rst

 * Often proprietary software with restrictive licenses

-* (RevDB hopefully does not have the same issues)
+(RevDB hopefully does not have these issues)

 Sometimes you need the cannon
 =============================

-* In a very complex piece of code, you will one day (or had to) hunt for a week for *one* bug
+* In a very complex piece of code, likely you *will* hunt for a week for *one* bug

 * I made RevDB in two months instead of spending one week tracking down a bug ``:-)``

+  * Found the bug in one hour

 Q & A